marler8997/zigup/README.md

 # Dependencies

-zigup depends on https://github.com/marler8997/ziget which in turn depends on other projects depending on which SSL backend is selected.
-You can provide `-Dfetch` to `zig build` to automatically clone all repository dependencies, otherwise, the build will report a missing dependency error with an explanation of how to clone it.

 The windows target depends on https://github.com/SuperAuguste/zarc to extract zip files.
 This repo might point to my fork if there are needed changes pending the acceptance of a PR: https://github.com/marler8997/zarc.

 On linux and macos, zigup depends on `tar` to extract the compiler archive files (this may change in the future).